heyuanzhen/PathTracer/readme.md

 # Path Tracer

 This is a lightweight Path Tracer which implement Monte Carlo Integration and multiple importance sampling.
 It refers to Physically Based Rendering, Third Edition.

+Please refer to `document.pdf` for detail information.

 ### Dependencies